Writing-on-Stone Provincial Park is a photographer's paradise near Milk River, Alberta, Canada.

 In hindsight, the return driving time between Calgary and Milk River creates a very long day trip and it would have been nice to explore the Writing-on-Stone Provincial Park more thoroughly at a more leisurely pace.

-An excellent two-day trip could include a visit to Head Smashed In Buffalo Jump on the drive south, an overnight in the historic town of Milk River and a hike and tour of Writing-on-Stone Provincial Park the following day prior to the 4-hour return drive to Calgary.
+An excellent three-day trip could include a visit to Head Smashed In Buffalo Jump on the drive south, overnights in the historic town of Milk River and a hike and tour of Writing-on-Stone Provincial Park the following day prior to the 4-hour return drive to Calgary.

-Another accommodation alternative could be the campground at Writing-on-Stone Provincial Park.
+Another accommodation alternative could be the well appointed and managed campground at Writing-on-Stone Provincial Park.